 What westerners refer to as the Vietnam War, is referred to as the American war by locals.
 As a tourist, the war is never far from the agenda and there are many war sites that can be visited.
 Even though there are too many sad reminders of the past, Vietnam’s focus is firmly on the future.
 You can visit the War Remnants Museum in Saigon (HCMC) for a totally different view of the Vietnam or American War.

-When we were preparing to leave Hoi An we discovered the only district that wasn’t pouring with rain was Nha Trang so we quickly booked a flight there – it was a excellent addition.
+- When we were preparing to leave Hoi An we discovered the only district that wasn’t pouring with rain was Nha Trang so we quickly booked a flight there – it was a excellent addition.
+Flexibility is a luxury that I enjoy.

-The Mekong Delta can be visited by bus or a one day boat trip from Saigon.
+- The Mekong Delta can be visited by bus or a one day boat trip from Saigon.
 Of these two the boat is the best and most expensive option.
-Spending a few days in the delta area independently would be my choice next time.
-The floating markets in the delta are held early morning and are finished by the time a day trip from Saigon arrives.
+Spending a few days in the delta area independently would be my choice next time and that is only achievable by bus.
+The floating markets in the delta are held early morning and are finished by the time a day trip from Saigon arrives so stay for at least overnight if they are a priority of yours.

 Thanks for reading and commenting – we really appreciate it.
 If you have a blog we would love you to add your travel post to the link below for Nancie’s Travel Photo Thursday which we co-host with Ruth from Tanama Tales and Rachel from Rachel’s Ruminations.